-The key audit matter How the matter was addressed in our audit Recognition of revenue is a key audit matter Our procedures included: due to its significance to the Group's financial results and the significant audit effort associated with assessing different revenue contracts. • We evaluated the Group's accounting policy for the determination of performance obligations, transaction prices and the allocation of transaction prices to performance obligations against the The Group generates revenue from a variety requirements of the accounting standards. of service offerings, with revenue recognised at a "point in time" or "over time" depending on the nature of the service.
-Significant revenue contracts We obtained an understanding of the Group's processes regarding accounting for member-based revenue.
-We tested key controls such as: include: the Board's annual approval of member fee and subscription rates; fees from membership subscriptions; management's review and approval of member • fees from the provision of educational services and the CPA Program; and fee and subscription rates as entered into the Group's IT system; and fees from the provision of other professional development services. the automation of the interfaces between the Group's membership-based systems to the Ve focused on the Group's assessment of conditions driving revenue recognition and Group's financial reporting system, involving our IT specialists. the judgement applied.
-This included consideration of the: For a sample of "point in time" revenue transactions relating to fees from the CPA program, • timing of when performance obligations are satisfied; the provision of educational services and fees from the provision of other professional development services, we: relative standalone selling and transaction prices for convisoel and identified the nature of services provided for transaction prices for services; andallocation of transaction prices to the those transactions by inspecting relevant features of underlying contracts and comparing these features to the conditions in the satisfaction of performance obligations. accounting standard.
-We did this to assess the Group's identification of performance obligations; assessed the Group's determination of relative standalone selling prices for services by checking the prices charged for stand-alone services to Board approved rates.
-We did this to assess the Group's allocation of transaction prices to the relevant performance obligations; and checked the timing of satisfaction of performance obligations to published CPA Program timetables and the scheduling of other professional development activities. • Involving our data and analytics specialists, we checked a sample of "point in time" and "over time" revenue transactions to the relevant invoices and cash received by the Group.
-This included checking the period the transaction related to in order to assess the recognition of revenue in the current period. • We assessed the disclosures in the financial report using our understanding obtained from our testing and against the requirements of the accounting standards.
+How the matter was addressed in our audit

+Our procedures included:

+- We evaluated the Group's accounting policy for the determination of performance obligations, transaction prices and the allocation of transaction prices to performance obligations against the requirements of the accounting standards. - We obtained an understanding of the Group's processes regarding accounting for member-based revenue.
+We tested key controls such as: - the Board's annual approval of member fee and subscription rates; - management's review and approval of member fee and subscription rates as entered into the Group's IT system; and - the automation of the interfaces between the Group's membership-based systems to the Group's financial reporting system, involving our IT specialists. - For a sample of "point in time" revenue transactions relating to fees from the CPA program, the provision of educational services and fees from the provision of other professional development services, we: - identified the nature of services provided for those transactions by inspecting relevant features of underlying contracts and comparing these features to the conditions in the satisfaction of performance obligations.

+- accounting standard.
+We did this to assess the Group's identification of performance obligations; - assessed the Group's determination of relative standalone selling prices for services by checking the prices charged for stand-alone services to Board approved rates.
+We did this to assess the Group's allocation of transaction prices to the relevant performance obligations; and - checked the timing of satisfaction of performance obligations to published CPA Program timetables and the scheduling of other professional development activities. - Involving our data and analytics specialists, we checked a sample of "point in time" and "over time" revenue transactions to the relevant invoices and cash received by the Group.
+This included checking the period the transaction related to in order to assess the recognition of revenue in the current period. - We assessed the disclosures in the financial report using our understanding obtained from our testing and against the requirements of the accounting standards.